Jayslen/Scrape-Football-Results/README.md

 >
 > Typescript version 5.8.3

+> [!important]
+> I will be uploading a scrip to create the dababase for you
+> to interact to all the commands that have something to do with load data to a db, once the project is done.
+>

 > [!NOTE]
 > Currently, only La Liga, Premier League, Seria A and Bundesliga are supported.
 >